AnswerDotAI/GeminiSave/README.md

 # GeminiSave

-> A Chrome extension that saves conversations with Google Gemini to GitHub Gists or your clipboard.
+> A Chrome extension that saves conversations with Google AI Studio to GitHub Gists or your clipboard.

+Note this is meant to work with [https://aistudio.google.com/](https://aistudio.google.com/)

 ## Installation